Federal agencies need stricter limits on facial recognition to protect privacy, says government watchdog

-“Thirteen federal agencies do not have awareness of what nonfederal systems with facial recognition technology are used by employees," the report said.
-"These agencies have therefore not fully assessed the potential risks of using these systems, such as risks related to privacy and accuracy.”
+“Thirteen federal agencies do not have awareness of what non-federal systems with facial recognition technology are used by employees,” the report said.
+“These agencies have therefore not fully assessed the potential risks of using these systems, such as risks related to privacy and accuracy.”

 The report recommends agencies enact controls to make sure they know what systems their employees are using.

-Federal study confirms racial bias of many facial-recognition systems, casts doubt on their expanding use
+Federal study confirms racial bias of many facial recognition systems, casts doubt on their expanding use

 Algorithms that can search through massive databases of photos and pick out matches have been used by law enforcement groups for years.
-The technology remains controversial, with studies showing that the systems are worse at identifying Black and brown faces than they are at matching white people.
+The technology remains controversial, with studies showing that the systems are worse at identifying Black and Brown faces than they are at matching White people.

-In April, a Black man from Michigan sued the Detroit police after their facial recognition system wrongly identified him as a shoplifting suspect caught on video camera and they arrested him.
-Several cities and counties, including San Francisco and Portland, Ore., have barred local police from using facial recognition, and Amazon has extended a moratorium on selling Rekognition to law enforcement agencies.
+In April, a Black man from Michigan sued Detroit police after their facial recognition system wrongly identified him as a shoplifter caught on video and arrested him.
+Several counties and cities, including San Francisco and Portland, Ore., have barred local police from using facial recognition, and Amazon has extended a moratorium on selling Rekognition to law enforcement agencies.

 The GAO report sheds light on how deeply the technology has become integrated into how federal agencies work.